HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/specification.md

     * eCR Now FHIR App-Health Care Surveys posting data to the NCHS Data Store acting as a Data Receiver with FHIR capabilities

-* System actors acting as servers (e.g., electronic health record (EHR) and NCHS Data Store) **SHALL** advertise conformance to SMART on FHIR Backend Services by hosting Well-Known Uniform Resource Identifiers (URIs) as defined in the [SMART App Launch IG Backend Services]({{site.data.fhir.ver.smartapplaunch}}/backend-services.html) specification.
+* §HCS-5:System actors acting as servers (e.g., electronic health record (EHR) and NCHS Data Store) **SHALL** advertise conformance to SMART on FHIR Backend Services by hosting Well-Known Uniform Resource Identifiers (URIs) as defined in the [SMART App Launch IG Backend Services]({{site.data.fhir.ver.smartapplaunch}}/backend-services.html) specification.

-* System actors acting as servers **SHALL** include token_endpoint, scopes_supported, token_endpoint_auth_methods_supported and token_endpoint_auth_signing_alg_values_supported as defined in the [SMART App Launch IG Backend Services]({{site.data.fhir.ver.smartapplaunch}}/backend-services.html) specification.
+* §HCS-6:System actors acting as servers **SHALL** include token_endpoint, scopes_supported, token_endpoint_auth_methods_supported and token_endpoint_auth_signing_alg_values_supported as defined in the [SMART App Launch IG Backend Services]({{site.data.fhir.ver.smartapplaunch}}/backend-services.html) specification.

-* When System actors act as clients (e.g., eCR Now FHIR App-Health Care Surveys), they **SHALL** share their JSON Web Key Set (JWKS) with the server System actors (e.g., EHR and NCHS Data Store) using Uniform Resource Locators (URLs) as defined in the [SMART App Launch IG Backend Services]({{site.data.fhir.ver.smartapplaunch}}/backend-services.html) specification.
+* §HCS-7:When System actors act as clients (e.g., eCR Now FHIR App-Health Care Surveys), they **SHALL** share their JSON Web Key Set (JWKS) with the server System actors (e.g., EHR and NCHS Data Store) using Uniform Resource Locators (URLs) as defined in the [SMART App Launch IG Backend Services]({{site.data.fhir.ver.smartapplaunch}}/backend-services.html) specification.

-* System actors acting as clients **SHALL** obtain the access token as defined in the [SMART App Launch IG Backend Services]({{site.data.fhir.ver.smartapplaunch}}/backend-services.html) specification.
+* §HCS-8:System actors acting as clients **SHALL** obtain the access token as defined in the [SMART App Launch IG Backend Services]({{site.data.fhir.ver.smartapplaunch}}/backend-services.html) specification.

-* For the Health Care Survey use cases, Data Sources **SHALL** support the system/*.read scopes.
+* §HCS-9:For the Health Care Survey use cases, Data Sources **SHALL** support the system/*.read scopes.

-* The NCHS Data Store **SHALL** support the system/*.read and system/*.write scopes.
+* §HCS-10:The NCHS Data Store **SHALL** support the system/*.read and system/*.write scopes.

-* The health care organization's existing processes along with the Data Source's authorization server **SHALL** verify any organizational policy requirements (for example, registration of the eCR Now FHIR App-Health Care Surveys, authorizing requested scopes, testing and verification of eCR Now FHIR App-Health Care Surveys implementation in sandbox environment prior to production) before allowing the eCR Now FHIR App-Health Care Surveys to access the data to be included in the health care survey report.
+* §HCS-11:The health care organization's existing processes along with the Data Source's authorization server **SHALL** verify any organizational policy requirements (for example, registration of the eCR Now FHIR App-Health Care Surveys, authorizing requested scopes, testing and verification of eCR Now FHIR App-Health Care Surveys implementation in sandbox environment prior to production) before allowing the eCR Now FHIR App-Health Care Surveys to access the data to be included in the health care survey report.

 #### Knowledge Artifact and Knowledge Artifact Repository Requirements

-* The NCHS Data Store **SHALL** create a Knowledge Artifact
+* §HCS-12:The NCHS Data Store **SHALL** create a Knowledge Artifact

-* The NCHS Data Store **SHALL** publish the Group Resource containing the list of all the Practitioners participating in the health care survey.
+* §HCS-13:The NCHS Data Store **SHALL** publish the Group Resource containing the list of all the Practitioners participating in the health care survey.
 This can be published in the NCHS Data Store FHIR Server or a separate Knowledge Artifact Repository.

-* The NCHS Data Store **SHALL** republish the Group Resource when the list of all the Practitioners participating in the health care survey changes.
+* §HCS-14:The NCHS Data Store **SHALL** republish the Group Resource when the list of all the Practitioners participating in the health care survey changes.

-* The NCHS Data Store **SHALL** create the Knowledge Artifact following the constraints.
+* §HCS-15:The NCHS Data Store **SHALL** create the Knowledge Artifact following the constraints.

-* The NCHS Data Store **SHALL** implement the Knowledge Artifact Repository requirements
+* §HCS-16:The NCHS Data Store **SHALL** implement the Knowledge Artifact Repository requirements

 #### Data Source Requirements

-* The Data Source (e.g., EHR, clinical data repository) **SHALL** support the requirements as outlined in the [Data Source Capability Statement](CapabilityStatement-health-care-surveys-reporting-data-source.html).
+* §HCS-17:The Data Source (e.g., EHR, clinical data repository) **SHALL** support the requirements as outlined in the [Data Source Capability Statement](CapabilityStatement-health-care-surveys-reporting-data-source.html).

 ##### Authorization Requirements

-* The Data Source **SHALL** support the [SMART on FHIR Backend Services Authorization](specification.html#smart-on-fhir-backend-services-requirements) outlined above as a Server.
+* §HCS-18:The Data Source **SHALL** support the [SMART on FHIR Backend Services Authorization](specification.html#smart-on-fhir-backend-services-requirements) outlined above as a Server.

 ##### Subscription Requirements

-* The Data Source **SHALL** support the creation of Subscriptions
+* §HCS-19:The Data Source **SHALL** support the creation of Subscriptions

-* The Data Source **SHALL** support [``rest-hook``]({{site.data.fhir.path}}subscription.html#2.46.7.1) Subscription channel to notify the eCR Now FHIR App-Health Care Surveys.
+* §HCS-20:The Data Source **SHALL** support [``rest-hook``]({{site.data.fhir.path}}subscription.html#2.46.7.1) Subscription channel to notify the eCR Now FHIR App-Health Care Surveys.

-* The Data Source **SHALL** support Notification Bundles with [``full resource payload``]({{site.data.fhir.ver.subscriptionsIg}}/payloads.html#full-resource) as outlined in the Backport Subscriptions IG.
+* §HCS-21:The Data Source **SHALL** support Notification Bundles with [``full resource payload``]({{site.data.fhir.ver.subscriptionsIg}}/payloads.html#full-resource) as outlined in the Backport Subscriptions IG.

-* For the Health Care Surveys Content IG, the Data Source **SHALL** include the Encounter resource which was closed as part of the Notification Bundle.
+* §HCS-22:For the Health Care Surveys Content IG, the Data Source **SHALL** include the Encounter resource which was closed as part of the Notification Bundle.

-* The Data Source **SHALL** support operations and APIs for Subscription, Notification Bundle, Subscription status resources as outlined in the [Data Source Capability Statement](CapabilityStatement-health-care-surveys-reporting-data-source.html).
+* §HCS-23:The Data Source **SHALL** support operations and APIs for Subscription, Notification Bundle, Subscription status resources as outlined in the [Data Source Capability Statement](CapabilityStatement-health-care-surveys-reporting-data-source.html).

 ##### Data API Requirements

-* The Data Source **SHALL** support the [US Core Server APIs](http://hl7.org/fhir/us/core/CapabilityStatement/us-core-server) and MedicationAdministration APIs as outlined in the [EHR Capability Statement](CapabilityStatement-health-care-surveys-reporting-data-source.html) for the eCR Now FHIR App-Health Care Surveys to access patient data.
+* §HCS-24:The Data Source **SHALL** support the [US Core Server APIs](http://hl7.org/fhir/us/core/CapabilityStatement/us-core-server) and MedicationAdministration APIs as outlined in the [EHR Capability Statement](CapabilityStatement-health-care-surveys-reporting-data-source.html) for the eCR Now FHIR App-Health Care Surveys to access patient data.

 #### eCR Now FHIR App-Health Care Surveys Requirements